Part of the "Cheat Day" Family | Visit Main Site

 Ghost Protein Cereal

-I mean, Ghost’s products always look incredibly cool, but often times I find that they don’t live up to the hype (like the Chips Ahoy protein shake).
+Ghost’s products always look incredibly cool, but often I find that they don’t live up to the hype (like the Chips Ahoy protein shake).

 The graphic designer in me is blown away by the branding of all Ghost products, but the protein snack reviewer is unimpressed.
 Here’s hoping that this protein cereal changes that.

-Ghost was able to lock down a General Mills partnership for this one, meaning this cereal uses actual Lucky Charms marshmallows.
-Because of that, this is not necessarily a keto-friendly cereal (although still low in carbs overall) and the ingredients may not be as impressive as you’d like.
+Since General Mills is now running the show, that means this cereal uses actual Lucky Charms marshmallows.
+Because of that, this is not necessarily a keto-friendly cereal (although still pretty low in carbs overall) and the ingredients are far from “clean.”

 Honestly, I don’t care about the ingredients not being super clean.
 This is a breakfast cereal with protein added- it’s not trying to compete with the ultra-clean options out there.
 If you’re looking for a super clean breakfast cereal, I’d stick with Three Wishes.

 We all know what Lucky Charms marshmallows taste like, but what about the protein cereal portion?
 The puffs themselves have a nice birthday cake vibe going on, and the texture is surprisingly airy with a good crunch.
-Considering many protein cereals are hard and overly crunchy, I’m thrilled with the lighter puff.
+Considering many protein cereals are hard and overly crunchy, it’s nice to have a lighter puff.

 Now, I will say that when you combine the cereal with the marshmallows and milk, it becomes a little more apparent that you’re eating a protein cereal.
 The puffs on their own don’t seem overly dry, but when you experience it alongside the marshmallows and milk, you realize just how dry the cereal itself is.